 - Muscle cramps.

-More severe dehydration constitutes a medical emergency that requires immediate attention, and can include any or all of these as well as:
+More severe dehydration constitutes a medical emergency that requires immediate attention.
+Severe dehydration can include the above symptoms as well as:

 - Abdominal pain.